Taye06/LITA/README.md

   - What is the overall sales trend
   - Which product are top sellers
   - What are the products on peak sales?

+    ### Data Analysis
+    This is where we include some basic lines of code or queries or even some of the DAX expressionsused during your analysis;
+    ``` SQL
+    SELECT * FROM TABLE1
+    WHERE CONDITION = TRUE